sallyom/microshift-observability/README.md

 Follow the Microshift documentation for bootstrapping a MicroShift instance running in a RHEL 8.7 Virtual Machine.
 [Red Hat Enterprise Linux 8.7 virtual machine with MicroShift](https://github.com/openshift/microshift/blob/main/docs/devenv_rhel8_auto.md)

+Only follow the above documentation to start the machine.
+To configure the machine, follow the below steps.
 Once the virtual machine is running, use the IP address and `microshift:microshift` to ssh into the virtual machine.
 Also, scp the pull-secret (follow above documentation) and the configure script over to the VM.